MySentinel/raw/PRIVACY_POLICY.md

 ## 1. Purpose / Description of the App

-This application is an internal task management system intended for enterprise distribution via MDM or Private Play Store within Pakistan.
+This application is an internal task management system.
 It is not intended for public use.
 Access is restricted to authorized employees or contractors operating under strict confidentiality and legal compliance.

 ---